KaliedaRik/Scrawl-canvas/docs/reference/sc-animation-systems.md

 The core animation loop itself doesn't include any functionality beyond running and invoking various ***Animation objects*** which either SC, or the dev-user, define.
 These functions get added to an `animation` Array.
 At the start of each loop the array will be sorted (if sorting is required), then the loop will check each Animation object to see if its ***animation function*** can be run and, if yes, invoke it.

 SC exports the following functions which the dev-user can use to control the core animation loop.
 Note that halting the loop halts **all** animations across the entire SC system (for all Canvas and Stack artefacts).
-See [demo test DOM-009](../../demo/dom-009.html) for an example:
+See [test demo DOM-009](../../demo/dom-009.html) for an example:
 + `scrawl.startCoreAnimationLoop()`
 + `scrawl.stopCoreAnimationLoop()`